junxit/us-congress-bills-114/metadata.md

 - 2015-07-22 — Placed on the Union Calendar, Calendar No. 168.
 - 2015-07-22 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-222, Part I.
 - 2015-07-22 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-222, Part I.
+- 2015-07-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-07-27 — Considered under suspension of the rules. (consideration:  CR H5504-5506)
+- 2015-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1300.
+- 2015-07-27 — Mr. King (NY) moved to suspend the rules and pass the bill, as amended.
+- 2015-07-29 — Considered as unfinished business. (consideration: CR H5623)
+- 2015-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 485). (text: CR 7/27/2015 H5504)
+- 2015-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 485).(text: CR 7/27/2015 H5504)